pglen/pyedpro/pyedpro/README.md

 subsystem, hopefully time will be kind here.

 ** tried the M1 ...
-Sun 03.Apr.2022 most of it worked; no async processing as Glib the timer functions bombed.
+Sun 03.Apr.2022 most of it worked; no async processing as in Glib the timer functions bombed.
 Great hardware - bad PyGobject support.
-However if an editor with familiar key op is needed -- most of it works with no destructive errors.
+However if an editor with familiar key op is needed -- most of it works.
+And no destructive errors.

-### New:
+### History:

     (this is extracted, use git log for up-to-date information)

-    Sat 10.Sep.2022 -- the system shortcuts (ctrl-s ctrl-o) are re-done by hand Sat 03.Sep.2022 -- pubilshed on pip
+    Sat 11.Feb.2023 -- Pyedpro Notes export / import and the new pydbase data base Thu 27.Oct.2022 -- Restored system menu processing (Alt-f [File Menu] and such) Sat 10.Sep.2022 -- the system shortcuts (ctrl-s ctrl-o) are re-done by hand Sat 03.Sep.2022 -- published on pip
     Thu 21.Apr.2022 -- release issued
     Wed 16.Mar.2022 -- dialog for read only file, export notes ... lots of other stuff Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
-Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - !@#$$%
+Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - !@#$$% ....        -- lot of changes, see github log

+### New:

+    3.3.1   Fri 15.Mar.2024 -- corrected for changes in the public pydbase interface 3.3.5   Wed 10.Apr.2024 -- Relocated search window for better screen allocation

 Partial list, some highlights;

+Added separate interpretation for right control keys, so exotic items like 'insert html comment' can be tied to a shortcut key;

 Added drag / drop source / target.
 New keystroke combo for keyboards without home / pgup etc ...
 Implemented html preview.
 Just right click on